 Beyond the obvious entertainment, the cart carries actual questions about progress and what consumerism means in newly developed Asian countries.
 The Pink Man, portrayed in several series, sets in the backdrop of street markets doubled with historical photos of social struggle provide a more poignant and accurate of the society.

-Pink Man is wandering quietly and non-expressive face, like a robot serves as a foil to many consumption-driven situations such as tourism, progress.
+Pink Man is wandering quietly and non-expressive face, like a robot that serves as a foil to many consumption-driven situations such as tourism.
 Also, the apparent pastiche of classical European painting betrays an exoticism from the East toward the West.

 In this very dense transcultural portrait, Manit Sriwanichpoom also pointed out the inherent contradiction of the Buddhist principle of material detachment to the hyper-materialism installed by progress.